 Sight and Stalk Fishing

 The fishing is generally ‘sighted’ fishing – not a problem in these glass-clear waters – and a guide is highly recommended.
 New Zealand’s trout fishing guides are known to be the best in the world and they will improve your fishing experience ten-fold, yielding bigger fish, and more of them.
 Each lodge has a number of top guides on call, all highly skilled at fishing in their local area.
-These guides can cost around $NZ700-800 a day, but this is one investment that shouldn’t be given too much thought.
+A good guide will cost around $NZ 800-950 a day, but this is one investment that shouldn’t be given too much thought.

 Heli-fishing is also an option in most places, allowing you access to remote fishing spots that would otherwise take days to walk to.
 Get picked up from your lodge in the morning, taking your packed gourmet lunch and your fishing gear along for the ride, and enjoy a stunning scenic flight high over the mountains, across a gorgeous national park or dodging up a steep-sided river valley.
 Do some of the most satisfying fly-fishing you will ever do, then fly back to your lodge for a hot shower, a fantastic meal and some great company.